gravityemperor/bachatdost/wp-content/plugins/iubenda-cookie-law-solution/readme.txt

 **Key features:**

 * The plugin detects and identifies all supported forms that are embedded in the website
-* It’s auto-compatible with and allows super easy mapping of Contact Form 7, WP Forms, WordPress comment and WooCommerce checkout forms
+* It’s auto-compatible with and allows super easy mapping of Contact Form 7, WP Forms, WordPress comment, Mailchimp for WordPress, Germanized for WooCommerce and WooCommerce checkout forms
 * It allows manual integration with any type of web-form
 * For each consent, track the form/wording the user was prompted with
 * Flexibly upload any form of proof of consent or legal notice, including a PDF if consent was collected offline